• Skip to primary navigation

 When stored properly in an airtight container, homemade toffee can last for up to two weeks at room temperature.

-Once you taste the buttery, caramelized goodness of your homemade english toffee, you'll understand why it's a treat cherished by sweet tooths around the world.
-Enjoy every crunchy bite and share the joy with your loved ones
+Once you taste the buttery, caramelized goodness of your homemade English toffee recipe, you'll understand why it's a treat cherished by sweet tooths around the world.
+Enjoy every crunchy buttery bite topped with chocolate and walnuts!

 Print Recipe Pin Recipe